💔 How Roskomnadzor Accidentally Tanked My Russian Traffic! A Dev's SEO Story

 To fix it, I had to remove the middleman.

-- Rebuild Security & Caching: I manually configured Nginx on my own VDS to replicate the essential features I was getting for free (caching, compression, basic security).
+- Rebuild Security & Caching: I manually configured Nginx on my own VDS to reproduce the key features I had been getting for free: caching, compression, and basic security.

-The Result: Immediate access restoration.
+The Result: Access was restored immediately.
 All 12,500 pages are now reachable from the Russian Federation.

 The Takeaway

-In highly regulated markets, "set it and forget it" services like Cloudflare can be a liability.
-The safest bet is often the old-school one: a highly customized VDS + Nginx setup that you control 100%.
+In heavily regulated markets, "set it and forget it" services like Cloudflare can become a liability.
+The safest option is often the old-school one: a highly customized VDS + Nginx setup that you control end to end.
 Don't let your users become collateral damage in a provider ban.